- What is Clear Passage?

 You may wish to contact your insurer to clarify your benefits before you schedule treatment.
 Ask them about your “out-of-network, outpatient physical therapy benefits for adhesions and/or pain.”
 We provide you with copies of your initial evaluation, daily notes, progress report and a statement noting all charges, payments, provider information, diagnosis and procedure codes to support your claim for reimbursement.

-Our procedure codes are defined and approved by the American Medical Association, and include these common physical therapy codes for our patients in the U.S.:
+Our procedure codes are defined and approved by the American Medical Association and include the following common PT codes:

 Ask your insurer if you need pre-authorization and a physician’s written referral.
 If so, have your physician write on his prescription pad “physical therapy for treatment of abdominal and pelvic adhesions (or pain).”
 If you are coming for the five-day program, it should specify “20 hours of manual physical therapy over five days.”
 S/he should sign, date and give you the referral slip.